VatsaDev/nanoChatGPT/README.md

 * ### Math and Logical Reasoning

-    * While mostly out of the scope of this model, the two main options are to detect math and run backend code, or train the model with Chain-of-though math prompting, which is probably more feasible, For logical reasoning, I might try incorporating datasets like `garage-bAInd/Open-Platypus`, etc
+    * While mostly out of the scope of this model, this is something for future models, the two main options are to detect math and run backend code, or train the model with Chain-of-though math prompting, which is probably more feasible, For logical reasoning, I might try incorporating datasets like `garage-bAInd/Open-Platypus`, etc

 * ### no memory/recall

-    * With many models, you can ask what you were just talking about or to summarize the conversation above.
+    * Though probably out of scope for this model, this is something for future models, With many models, you can ask what you were just talking about or to summarize the conversation above.
 When that is attempted with this model:

         ```plaintext
         Human: Dogecoin is cool